leftfield-geospatial/homonim/docs/case_studies/classification.rst

 Correction
 ----------

-As with the `aerial mosaic case study <aerial_mosaic.rst>`_, correction was performed with the *gain* :ref:`model <background:model>`, a 1 x 1 pixel :ref:`kernel <background:kernel shape>`, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_  reference image.
-Class densities (Gaussian kernel density estimates) are shown before and after correction, for the blue and NIR bands below.
+The corrected images were produced with a *gain* :ref:`model <background:model>`, a 1 x 1 pixel :ref:`kernel <background:kernel shape>`, and a `MODIS NBAR <https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MCD43A4>`_  reference image.
+Some detail on these choices is given in the `aerial mosaic correction <aerial_mosaic.rst>`_ study.
+Using the blue and NIR pixel values as features, class densities (Gaussian kernel density estimates) are shown before and after correction below.

 .. figure:: classification-spectral_kde.jpg
     :align: center